GoalPost-Earth/funding/README.md

 🤝 How to Support:
 If you are interested in supporting or collaborating with GoalPost Earth:

-    ⭐ Star this repository on GitHub
+    ⭐ Star this repository on GitHub: https://github.com/GoalPost-Earth/GoalPost

     📣 Share our mission with your community